mjmiller41/sushi-near-me/_places/sushi-yummy-orlando-fl.md

   Inside the Mall, in front of PINK, UNIQLO and The Florida Hotel, 8001 S Orange Blossom Trl # 1013A, Orlando, FL 32809, USA
 street: >-
-  Inside the Mall, in front of PINK, UNIQLO and The Florida Hotel, 8001 S Orange Blossom Trl # 1013A
+  Inside the Mall,in front of PINK,UNIQLO and The Florida Hotel,8001 S Orange Blossom Trl # 1013A
 city: Orlando
 state: FL